ProteoWizard/DocumentConverter/README.md

 This fork was created in efforts to migrate Skyline tutorials from docx to html.
 In this effort we found the need for additional features or deviations from mammoth.js.
-This project can be used for any new documents that require this migration and this documentation will cover how to do that using the same process and settings for the original migration.
+This project can be used for any new documents that require this migration.

 ## Requirements